SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-content-enrichment-web-service-callout-for-sharepoint-server.md

 The **IContentProcessingEnrichmentService** implementation writes the raw binary data to a temporary location on disk, with **Filename** as the name of the file.
 Then, a new name is added to the list of authors and returned to the content processing component.

+    > [!NOTE]
+    > If the data source for the crawl is an external data source, the ItemRawData property will not have a data stream, but will be null.
+The string representation of the raw data will be returned in the Item.Body property.
+This is a limitation of the BCS data source crawler.

 ### To create the class file for the content enrichment service